 Does your business have multiple locations?
 Read on…

 If your business has multiple locations, such as Roto-Rooter, you would be exempt from optimizing your home page for a single location.
 In this scenario, it wouldn’t make any sense.

-Instead, Roto-Rooter would be best served to optimize their home page for relevant keywords, such as plumber, plumbing, emergency plumbing etc.
+Instead, Roto-Rooter would be best served to optimize their home page for relevant keywords, such as a plumber, plumbing, emergency plumbing, etc.

 Add Schema Markup

 Schema Markup is simply an additional code that gives Google additional info about your business, helping them to understand the data on your website better.
 You needn’t be overly technical to implement Schema either, as Google’s Structured Markup Helper does all the heavy lifting for you.

 Just tick the “local businesses” checkbox, paste in one of your page’s URLs, then hit “start tagging.”

 The selected webpage will load in a visual editor, here it is a matter of right-clicking any desired on-page elements and choosing the relevant markup items from a list.

 Your page will load in a visual editor.
 Adding schema.org markup is as simple as right-clicking any appropriate on-page elements and choosing relevant markup items from a list.